TejaswiniGugananthan/Gaussian/README.md

 Program to find the solution of a matrix using Gaussian Elimination.
 Developed by: Tejaswini.G
 RegisterNumber: 22004187
-'''Program to solve a matrix using Gaussian elimination with partial pivoting.
-Developed by:
-RegisterNumber:
-'''
 import numpy as np
 n=int(input())
 arr=np.zeros((n,n+1))